THE PARADOX OF LIBERTY: ALEX HONNOLD AND THE ART OF HUMAN FREEDOM

 Pakaluk is an assistant professor of economics at the Tim and Steph Busch School of Business and Economics at The Catholic University of America.
 Her primary areas of research include economics of education and religion, family studies and demography, Catholic social thought and political economy.
 Pakaluk is the 2015 recipient of the Acton Institute’s Novak Award, a prize given for “significant contributions to the study of the relationship between religion and economic liberty.”
 She earned her doctorate at Harvard University in 2010 and lives in Maryland with her husband, Michael, and eight children.

-The Saint Benedict Institute will sponsor this event with Markets and Morality, an intellectually curious and close-knit community of students at Hope College that engages in deep and continuing discussion of serious issues and works to open that conversation to the larger campus community.
+The Saint Benedict Institute sponsored this event with Markets and Morality, an intellectually curious and close-knit community of students at Hope College that engages in deep and continuing discussion of serious issues and works to open that conversation to the larger campus community.
 Markets and Morality supports students as they examine the interplay of market forces through the lens of moral thought, including the precepts of the historic Christian faith, and facilitates a rigorous conversation about whether markets can contribute to human flourishing.